peterstollenwerk/auf-style/README.md

 ### P1

+/* WHY NOT TAKE THE DARK THEME FOR INVERTED BOX????? */ /* WHY DO WE NEED AN INVERTED BOX? */

 * [ ] [target: 0.5h; performance: ] Create separate Border-Radius-Theme!
 As a Designer I want to set a border-radius independently of the border style, to give even boxes without border a radius.

 * [ ] [target: 0.5h; performance:] Implement Text-Shadow-Theme: Use custom-field for now